 Partner Profile - Our Social Fabric

-Our Social Fabric (OSF) is a textile recycling initiative, in operation since 2009.
+Our Social Fabric (OSF) is a non-profit textile recycling initiative, in operation since 2009.
 OSF receives donations of textiles, fabric and sewing-related supplies from the film industry, theatre, manufacturing, estate closures together with home sewers and artists.
-Their team of volunteer’s sort through donations and offer them back to the community at drastically reduced prices.
+Their team of volunteers sort through donations and offer them back to the community at drastically reduced prices.
 OSF has two main purposes: the first is to reclaim, recycle and extend the life-cycle of surplus textiles and textile-related materials destined for destruction or landfill.
 The second goal is to build community awareness of best practices for textile waste reduction towards zero waste and a circular economy.
-OSF has diverted over 50 tons of fabric from landfills since its inception in 2009.
+Since 2017, OSF has diverted over 93 tons of fabric and sewing-related materials from landfill.

 Design Competition Goals

-This year marks the 3rd consecutive design competition developed in partnership with Our Social Fabric and the Wilson School of Design at KPU.
+This year marks the 5th consecutive design competition developed in partnership with Our Social Fabric and the Wilson School of Design at KPU.
 The competition seeks to combine reclaimed materials with the skill and expertise of KPU’s design students to demonstrate the viability of transforming fabric/material waste into upcycled design concepts.
-Our goal petition is to create awareness of Our Social Fabric’s efforts and inspire the many talented, emerging designers at the Wilson School of Design.
+Our goal with the competition is to create awareness of Our Social Fabric’s efforts and inspire the many talented, emerging designers at the Wilson School of Design.